 The nation’s largest open-aired butterfly house is just at the edge of the Children’s Garden area.
 Step inside to discover thousands of butterflies, a waterfall to walk behind, turtles to watch for and quail crossing through (open May through September only, included with general admission).
 Click here for more information about the Huntsville Botanical Garden and Purdy Butterfly House.

-1 Great Place to Eat: The Blue Plate Cafe
+1 Great Place to Eat in Huntsville with Kids: The Blue Plate Cafe

 Looking for the best place to indulge in an Alabama-style breakfast in Hunstville?
 Locals will point you–as several different locals I asked pointed me–to the Blue Plate Cafe.
 They serve up what are arguably the best “Cheesy Browns” in town, along with the biscuits and gravy and other hearty southern fair you’d expect.
 But in case that’s not enough, they also have specialties for your sweet tooth like “Chocolate Chiquita Pancakes” (you can see why no children’s menu is needed!).